Suzanne Hiltermann-Souloumiac: China

 In 1960 Hiltermann-Souloumiac married a Dutch diplomat, Baron Albrecht van Aerssen.
 The couple moved to Hong Kong shortly after their marriage when van Aerssen was named Dutch Consul General there.
 In 1963 Hiltermann-Souloumiac started a school for the children of the small French colony in Hong Kong.
 The school occupied three rooms belonging to the Alliance Francaise in the Hang Seng Bank Building on Des Voeux Road.
 Most of the volunteer teachers came from the French consulate located in the same building.
 Commandant Houël, the Military Attaché, handled mathematics.
 The Reverend-Père Chagny taught literature.
 Pierre-Jean Rémy was the first history teacher.
 The school also offered correspondence courses through the CNTE in Vanves.
 Today 1,200 students study at the Lycée Victor Segalen Hong Kong, which became Asia's largest French high school.

 Hiltermann-Souloumiac was a strong supporter of French recognition of Communist China.
 In 1963 her resistance connections allowed her to take part in discussions regarding the first French diplomats to be assigned to China and ways to end the Vietnam War.
 That same year, she developed a friendship with Nien Cheng, who represented the Shell Oil Company in China.
-The Red Guards brutalized Cheng’s daughter Meiping to force her – unsuccessfully – to denounce her mother.
+The Red Guards brutalized Cheng's daughter Meiping to force her – unsuccessfully – to denounce her mother.
 In 1967 Hiltermann-Souloumiac petitioned Mao Zedong to release Cheng from prison.
-In the 1980s, after Cheng had immigrated to the US and Canada, Hiltermann-Souloumiac encouraged her to write about her experiences, which reminded Hiltermann-Souloumiac of her own experiences in Ravensbrück.
-Cheng published Life and Death in Shanghai in 1987 to considerable international success.
+In the 1980s, after Cheng had immigrated to Canada and subsequently the US, Hiltermann-Souloumiac encouraged her to write about her experiences, which she said reminded her of her own experiences in Ravensbrück.
+Cheng published Life and Death in Shanghai in 1987.